GuillaumeStaermanML/ACHD/README.md

 # ACH depth: The Area of the Convex Hull of Sampled Curves: A Robust Functional Statistical Depth Measure.
 =========================================

 This repository hosts Python code of the Area of the Convex Hull of Sampled Curves (ACH Depth).
+The script python FCHD.py contains the algorithm.
-Here we provide the source code for the algorithms as well as example notebooks to help get started
+Here we provide the source code for the algorithms as well as example notebooks to help get started.

 =========================================